yashm1/Drone-Delivery-Management/README.md

 Therefore, the next big step in delivery services is drone-based delivery.
 A major pain point for advancement in this area is the efficient routing and distribution of delivery jobs to a fleet of drones

 ## Solution
 1. Automate the delivery Managment System.
 Reducing overall delivery cost and optimization of the battery usage.
 We calculate the most efficient path using the  capacitated vehicle routing problem (CVRP) along with the Genetic algorithm.
 The capacitated vehicle routing problem (CVRP) is a VRP in which vehicles with limited carrying capacity need to pick up or deliver items at various locations.
-2. We have taken special care to give priority to the Emergency delivery and Prime customer
+2. We have taken special care to give priority to the Emergency delivery and Prime Customer
 3. The code shows the real time tracking of the drone in the google maps

+## Novelty
+1. Using ***Artificial Intelligence*** to provide the optimal route for the drone delivery.
+2. Using ***Non-dominated Sorting Genetic Algorithm - II*** for multi objective optimization like minimizing number of drones required and overall cost
+3. Managing multi-packet deliveries constraint to payload capacity and battery capacity of drones.
+4. ***Optimized D’Andrea equation*** for battery consumption of drones which considers various factors such as payload, air resistance, battery cost, life cycle, and cost of electricity usage.

 ## To run this project on your machine: